Information and Facts about the Physical Bible

 The Bible is an excellent source of information concerning how we should live.

-The Bible is the authority of the Christian faith, written by divine authority and with divine inspiration.
+The Bible is the authority of the Christian faith; it was written by divine authority and with divine inspiration.

 Their efforts and the evidence they provided have been debunked and disproved by reputable sources.